sMirziteh/setForSummer/README.md

 While most kids look forward to the break from class and homework, many low-income parents have tough obstacles to face; ranging from costs of adequate daycare to simply providing food three times a day.

-We bring the specific resources together in one place so that families, teachers, and organizations can find the help they need to care for their children and ensure all have a great Summer
+We bring the specific resources together in one place so that families, teachers, and organizations can find the help they need to care for their children and ensure all have a great Summer.